What is a Mrirt rug?

 Mrirt rugs pair Beni Ourain-level pile and wool quality with a bolder, more contemporary color palette.

-How to recognise a genuine Mrirt rug
+How to recognize a genuine Mrirt rug

 The same fundamentals for authenticating any hand-knotted Atlas Mountain rug apply here.